jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 * | **EigenSparseSymmetric**:
   | use sparse matrices and according solvers; NOTE: this is the symmetric mode, which assumes symmetric system matrices; this is EXPERIMENTAL and should only be used of user knows that the system matrices are (nearly) symmetric; does not work with scaled GeneralizedAlpha matrices; does not work with constraints, as it must be symmetric positive definite
 * | **EigenDense**:
-  | use Eigen's LU factorization with partial pivoting (faster than EXUdense) or full pivot (if linearSolverSettings.ignoreSingularJacobian=True; is much slower)
+  | use Eigen's LU factorization with partial pivoting (faster than EXUdense) or full pivot (if linearSolverSettings.ignoreSingularJacobian=True; is much slower, but can resolve overdetermined and underdetermined problems!)